Drunken Monkey (smoothie bar chain)

 Drunken Monkey is a chain of smoothie bars headquartered in Hyderabad, India.
 It was founded by Samrat Reddy in February 2016 with the registered company name "White Monkey F&B LLP".
 As of November 2020, the chain has over 97 outlets across 43 Indian cities.
 Its outlets range from quick-service café style locations to smaller kiosks.

 The company sells blended fresh-fruit smoothies, smoothie bowls, Açaí na tigela and juices in over 170 combinations.
 Secondary products include coffee blends, and, milkshakes.

 Locations

-Currently, the brand has outlets in Hyderabad, Chennai, Agra,Bangalore, Coimbatore, Tiruchirappalli, Pune, Pondicherry, Delhi NCR, Kolkata, Nellore, Vijayawada, Rajahmundry, Visakhapatnam, Indore, Ahmedabad, Surat, Guwahati, Jalandhar, Jabalpur, Vellore, Nagpur, Thiruvananthapuram, Palakkad, Bhubaneshwar, Warangal, Noida, Kochi, Coimbatore, Madurai, Nizamabad, Thrissur, Mangalore, Mysore, Bhilai, Kozhikode, Salem, Kadapa, Pondicherry, Karur, Perinthalmanna, Tiruvannamalai, Kakinada, Guntur, Raipur, as well as other cities.
+Currently, the brand has outlets in Hyderabad, Chennai, Agra, Bangalore, Coimbatore, Tiruchirappalli, Pune, Pondicherry, Delhi NCR, Kolkata, Nellore, Vijayawada, Rajahmundry, Visakhapatnam, Indore, Ahmedabad, Surat, Guwahati, Jalandhar, Jabalpur, Vellore, Nagpur, Thiruvananthapuram, Palakkad, Bhubaneshwar, Warangal, Noida, Kochi, Madurai, Nizamabad, Thrissur, Mangalore, Mysore, Bhilai, Kozhikode, Salem, Kadapa, Pondicherry, Karur, Perinthalmanna, Tiruvannamalai, Kakinada, Guntur, Raipur, as well as other cities.

 Expansion

 After opening its first four outlets in Hyderabad, the company began offering outlet franchises, expanding to include more than 50 outlets by December 2018.
 As of December 2021, the company has 120+ outlets across India and aims to increase the number of its outlets to 200 by the end of 2022, while growing its employee base from 50 to 100 employees over the same period.
 The company then plans to expand internationally.